 Removal Rate Tied to function-based field methods.
-These methods referenced in “Recommendations of the Expert Panel to Define Removal Rates for Individual Stream Restoration” are similar to those being developed by the USFWS that are cited above.
+These methods referenced in “Recommendations of the Expert Panel to Define Removal Rates for Individual Stream Restoration” ( http://chesapeakestormwater.net/bay-stormwater/baywide-stormwater-policy/urban-stormwater-workgroup/urban-stream-restoration/ ) are similar to those being developed by the USFWS that are cited above.
 The maximum duration for which the stream restoration pollutant removal rate applies is 5 years, which can be renewed based on a field performance inspection that verifies the project still exists, is adequately maintained, and is operating as designed.
 The protocols being developed by USFWS (2012) may be helpful in defining performance indicators to assess project performance.

 Stream Restoration Verification as Adaptive Management.
-The purpose of verification is to credit appropriately the pollutant removal performance of existing and future stream restoration projects.
+The purpose of verification is to credit appropriately the prevention of sediment and nutrient pollution and removal performance of existing and future stream restoration projects.
 Field assessments are used to identify which projects are working well and which ones require preventative or corrective maintenance to maintain their functions.
 In addition, field verification enables local governments to analyze their historical inventory of private and public stream restoration projects to identify which individual projects present the best opportunities to retrofit for additional sediment and nutrient reduction.
 The assessment tools used in verification may also be adapted to allow local governments to determine if other stream restoration objectives (e.g., habitat) are being met.

 Until recently, post-project monitoring has been rarely conducted to assess how well stream restoration projects meet their intended design objectives over time.
 Real world data collected on actual stream restoration performance enables local and state agencies to improve the next generation of projects in an adaptive management process.
 This process can isolate the specific site conditions, design features and maintenance tasks that influence stream restoration longevity and performance, and incorporate these into improved design specifications, review and inspection procedures and maintenance requirements.
 Future stream restoration expert panels would review such data to determine if these improved projects would qualify for a higher removal rate, and refine restoration methods and practices that ultimately ensure greater project success.